 The Electoral College is a group of intermediaries designated by the Constitution to select the president and vice president of the United States.
 Each of the 50 states is allocated presidential electors equal to the number of its representatives and senators.
 The ratification of the 23rd Amendment in 1961 allowed citizens in the District of Columbia to participate in presidential elections as well; they have consistently had three electors.

 In total, the Electoral College comprises 538 members.
-A presidential candidate must win a majority of their votes — at least 270 — in order to win the election.
+A presidential candidate must win a majority of the electoral votes cast to win — at least 270 if all 538 electors vote.

 The Constitution grants state legislatures the power to decide how to appoint their electors.
 Initially, a number of state legislatures directly selected their electors, but during the 19th century they transitioned to the popular vote, which is now used by all 50 states.
 In other words, each awards its electoral votes to the presidential candidate chosen by the state’s voters.